-8. Williamsoncc.edu emails may be forwarded to another email account as desired.
-If a user opts to forward his/her account to another email address, he/she assumes responsibility for the reliability of this address and will be held responsible for the information sent over WCMail, even if there is a problem with the alternate email service.
+8. firstname.lastname@williamsoncc.edu emails may be forwarded to another email account as desired.
+If a user opts to forward his/her account to another email address, he/she assumes responsibility for the reliability of this address and will be held responsible for the information sent to their WC email address, even if there is a problem with the alternate email service.